etan18/Obsidian-Notes/Humanities & Social Science/Personal Finance/investments.md

 ## stocks
 The return on an investment for shareholders is based on the **dividends** payments receive, as well as the **capital appreciation**.
-- Dividends are the stockholder's share of the profits
+- Dividends are the stockholder's share of the profits, which are distributed on a regular schedule (typically quarterly)
+	- Dividends are commonly **reinvested** to accumulate more shares over time.
 - Capital appreciation (or depreciation) is the change in value of a stockholder's share of the company Stock funds face infrequent, but large losses.
 In general, stocks are much riskier investments than bonds.